fenago/pytest-quick-start-guide/python-testing-with-pytest/text-original.md

 break during a refactoring or an implementation change.

-Chapter 2.
+Lab 2.
 Writing Test Functions • 24

 The project contains two types of __init__.py files: those found under the src/